-To organize myself and my home.
+To organize me and my home.
 I wanted to create more time for myself and become more motivated.

 What are my expectations?

-My expectations were to make a clear and easy schedule that I can stick to.
+My expectations were to make a clear and easy routine that I can stick to.

 How am I going to accomplish this?

 I'm going to create a list of everything I need and want to get done each evening.
 I'm going to do a time audit of my evenings.
 Then, I'm going to prioritize my tasks.
-Finally I'm going to put everything into an easy schedule that I can follow.
+Finally, I'm going to put everything into an easy routine that I can follow.

 When am I going to do this?

 Each evening starting at 7:30 pm.
-I'm going to give myself 2 hours to compete my schedule.
+I'm going to give myself 2 hours to complete my routine.